Ghost Brigade (band): Isolation Songs (2009–2010)

 "We had a few different working titles for this record but 'Isolation Songs' was the one that we collectively felt good about.
 I remember reading through the lyrics of this album just before we went to the studio in order to come up with an album title and the word 'isolation' came to mind several times.
 The songs themselves aren't directly about that at all but I think that having a feeling of being isolated has been an inspiration or a driving force to at least some of the content of these lyrics.
 And if you think about our songwriting process in general, Isolation Songs is probably the best possible title to characterize that as well.
 I, for example, have to be completely isolated from the outside world to write riffs, melodies and songs for Ghost Brigade; it just doesn't work any other way.
 We can't go to our rehearsal room and jam until we come up with something 'pretty cool.'
 This band digs deeper than that.
 And besides, Isolation Songs sounds like it's a title of a country album and that of course, is a big bonus.

 It was a lot of work to get this album done, it took almost two years to write these songs, but now that it's 100% ready I can only say that I feel privileged to be a member of GHOST BRIGADE.
 I have a strong feeling we have created something very special with 'Isolation Songs' and it is by far my personal favorite of all recordings I've ever been a part of.
 I hope people will enjoy these songs as much as we do once they get the chance to hear them."

-After the release of Isolation Songs, the band went on tour as the opener for fellow metal band Amorphis during their 2010 tour in Europe.
+After the release of Isolation Songs, the band opened for Amorphis during their 2010 tour in Europe.